Apply for an IPA licence

 Licence applications are considered by the IPA Regulation and Conduct Committee.

-Applicants are required to show that they are fit and proper to act as IPs; that they meet acceptable requirements as to education and practical training and experience; and that they have in place security or caution for the proper performance of their functions.
+Applicants are required to show that they are fit and proper to act as Insolvency Practitioners (IPs); that they meet acceptable requirements as to education and practical training and experience; and that they have in place security or caution for the proper performance of their functions.

 Only individuals – not companies or partnerships – can be authorised as IPs.

-Period of Licence: Licences are issued for a period of not more than twelve months ending on 31 December.
+Period of Licence: Licences are issued for twelve months ending on 31 December.
+Renewals can take place each year.

 An applicant may specify a forward date on which he/she wishes his/her licence to be effective; but he/she may not act as an IP until his/her application has been granted.